CAIDA/pyipmeta/README.md

 ```
 you could specify the blocks of the GeoliteCity database saved on a date that is the closest to your considered date for IP geolocation.

-2- Make sure you specify "maxmind" as the provider on the previous line.
-You can also use the explicit time option:
+2- Make sure you specify "maxmind" as the provider either on the previous line or when you use the explicit time option:

 ```ipm = pyipmeta.IpMeta(provider="maxmind", time="Nov 11 2011")```